 If you have any questions about how the BBC handles your personal information, or you wish to find out about your rights, please visit the BBC’s Privacy and Cookies Policy.
 You will also be able to find out more information about how the BBC processes your information.
-If you wish to exercise your data protection rights in relation to the personal data we hold about you, please visit this page to find out more: http://www.bbc.co.uk/usingthebbc/privacy/what-are-my-rights/.
+If you wish to exercise your data protection rights in relation to the personal data we hold about you, please visit this page to find out more: www.bbc.co.uk/usingthebbc/privacy/can-i-delete-my-data/

-If you raise a complaint with the BBC about the way it has handled your personal information, you are also entitled to lodge a complaint with a supervisory authority.
+If you raise a complaint with the BBC about the way it has handled your personal information, you are also entitled to lodge a concern with a supervisory authority.
 In the UK, the supervisory authority is the Information Commissioner’s Office (ICO), which can be contacted at: https://ico.org.uk/concerns/.